Op Amp Gain: explanation & equations

-One of the key aspects of the performance of operational amplifiers is their gain.
+One of the key aspects of the performance of operational amplifiers and their electronic circuit design is the gain.
 Operational amplifiers on their own offer huge levels of gain when used in what is termed an open loop configuration.

-Whilst op amps themselves offer huge levels of gain, this gain is seldom used in this form to provide signal amplification - it would be hugely difficult to utilise if an analogue signal needed to retain its integrity with minimal distortion.
+Whilst op amps themselves offer huge levels of gain, this gain is seldom used in this form to provide signal amplification - it would be hugely difficult to utilise as even very small input signals would drive the output to beyond the rail voltages with the resulting limiting or clipping of the output.

 In some circumstances positive feedback may be used, but this is normally undertaken in a particular way to achieve a particular effect.